wangdi4/llvm/llvm/docs/Intel/CSA/index.rst

 Passes before instruction selection operate on standard LLVM IR and many of the CSA-specific ones exist mostly to manipulate intrinsics used by backend passes later on.
-Memory ordering operates on "standard" SSA Machine IR but passes starting with dataflow conversion operate on Machine IR interpreted as dataflow code.
-See :doc:`CSA Dataflow Machine Code Representation <DataflowMIR>` for more information on this format and how to use it.
+Memory ordering runs at the very end of the IR phase and produces memory ordering intrinsics meant to be directly consumed by instruction selection.
+Passes starting with dataflow conversion operate on Machine IR interpreted as dataflow code.
+See :doc:`CSA Dataflow Machine Code Representation
+<DataflowMIR>` for more information on this format and how to use it.

 Usage Models
 ============